Dining in the Ardèche in the Rhone Alps

 Ardèche sausages on sale.

-Bar Grillé aux Herbes de Provence et Fenouil, Picodon de l'Ardèche – Grilled European Sea Bass prepared with the Herbs de Provence, fennel and the Picodon de l'Ardèche AOP cheese.
+Bar Grillé aux Herbes de Provence et Fenouil, Picodon de l'Ardèche – Grilled European Sea Bass prepared with the Herbs de Provencefennel and the Picodon de l'Ardèche AOP cheese.

 Picodon AOC/AOP

-Photograph courtesy of george34
+Photograph courtesy of Frédérique Voisin-Demery

-The AOP chestnuts of the Ardèche are the only chestnuts in France to have an AOP and that highlights their unique and consistent quality.
+The AOP chestnuts of the Ardèche are one of the only two chestnuts in France to have an AOP, and that highlights their unique and consistent quality.
 Ardèche chestnuts are available all over France; just make sure the label on the packaging says La Châtaigne d'Ardèche AOP.
-These chestnuts are fresh between August and November and out of the season they keep very well.
-For more about chestnuts in French cuisine click here.
-The Fete de la Châtaignes d'Ardèche is held annually in the village of Antraigues sur Volane.
-As the dates seem to move between September and October check this year’s dates with the French Government Tourist Information Office in your home country if you wish to include this special French festival when planning a trip.
-The Ardèche chestnuts have their own French language website, but their dates for this and next year’s Fete de la Châtaignes d'Ardèche are not regularly updated.
+These chestnuts are fresh between August and November, and out of the season, they keep very well.
+For more about chestnuts in French cuisine, click here.

 Stuffed Cabbage.